noircss/noircss/README.md

 I grew up in Bloomington, IL, and I have always had a passion for computers and design.
 With a bit of an IT background and a decent design background I decided to pursue web development!
 I currently reside in Michigan, and I am changing my focus to web development and UX/UI design.
 Feel free to contact me on either one of my social medias down below!

-## Projects
+## Favorited Projects

-- Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+- React based form with validation.
-- Sed pulvinar justo vitae tortor ullamcorper varius.
+- Scroll based portfolio website.
-- Donec sollicitudin ligula sit amet metus porttitor cursus.
+- A simple and responsive calculator.

 ## Social